FrostyX/infra-docs/kickstarts.rst

 Kickstart Infrastructure SOP
 ============================

 Kickstart scripts provide our install infrastructure.
-We only have a handful of different kickstart scripts, for xen guests, xen hosts and kvm guests and hosts.
+We have a plethora of different kickstarts to best match the system you are trying to install.

 Contact Information
 ===================